 Set against the majestic backdrop of Bath Abbey's soaring spires, Bath's annual Christmas market transforms the historic city into an enchanting maze of over 200 wooden chalets, holiday decorations and traditional festivities.

-This cozy English town's take on the classic German Christmas market is one of the country's most popular and is perfect for travelers who prefer their Yuletide celebrations close to home.
+This cozy English town's take on the classic German Christmas market is one of the country's most popular and is perfect for travellers who prefer their Yuletide celebrations close to home.

 Brussel's bustling Xmas market — known as Winter Wonders — is one of the largest such events outside of Germany.
 Stretching from the Grand Place to Place Sainte Catherine and beyond, it's a sprawling affair packed with activities for both children and adults.